Sathishnaik786/yvi_chatbot/frontend/README.md

 ## Project Overview

-This is a chat application for YVI Tech Solutions.
+This is a chat application for YVI Technologies.

 ## How to edit this code?